nbicocchi/learn-microservices/modules/observability/slides/2 - Observability (OTLP instrumentation).md

 ## Services instrumentation

-For instrumentation, we make use of a manual process.
+In this lab, we use a Java Agent providing zero-code instrumentation based on OpenTelemetry.

 1. Download the [opentelemetry-java-instrumentation](https://github.com/open-telemetry/opentelemetry-java-instrumentation) library and place the jar file inside the service source folder.